MadMax2121/MadMax2121/README.md

 - 🌱 I’m currently learning **AI, Stock Market**

-- 👨‍💻 All of my projects are available at [My Portfolio](https://about-me-gamma-ten.vercel.app/)
+- 👨‍💻 All of my projects are available on [My Portfolio](https://about-me-gamma-ten.vercel.app/)

 - 💬 Ask me about **React, Javascript, Arduino**